 - Appealing a classification and requesting a reclassification of total and permanent disability benefits;

 - Filing a lawsuit against the NFL for disability benefits.

-Call (800) 969-0488 to speak with one of our disability lawyers today.
+Call (800) 969-0488 to schedule a free consultation with one of our NFL players disability lawyers today.
 We can help with your NFL disability benefits case.